|Loc:Eastern north coast Santa Cruz||Lat: N34-02.1||Long: W119-42.15||Last visit: Apr 2021|

 Pelican Bay is one of the most popular anchorages on the north shore.
 It’s a little too popular “in season” and you should have a backup destination in mind.

 The surrounding high cliffs are spectacular and in spring wild flowers abound.
-The cliffs provide excellent shelter in winds to 20 knots or so if you can anchor on the upwind side.
+The cliffs provide excellent shelter in west winds to 35 knots or so.
+If you can, anchor on the upwind side.
 If you are forced to the lee side, well, that’s a lee shore and the one time we anchored there, we were forced out by increasing winds.

 Even on clear days, I’ve found it challenging to locate Pelican from any distance out, unless I arrive late.
 During high season, the masts of other boats are easy to spot.
 Of course, we will use our GPS in a pinch, but you still have to know what you’re looking for if you’re the first boat at the island.